pstetz/PBS-Newshour/README.md

 # <u>Background</u>

-PBS Newshour is American daily news program covering domestic and international current events.
-It is currently hosted by Judy Woodruff on the weekdays and Hari Sreenivasan on the weekends.
+PBS Newshour is an American daily news program currently hosted by Judy Woodruff on the weekdays and Hari Sreenivasan on the weekends.

 Below we can see how the 17,617 clips/transcripts are distributed over time.